 I’m not a gadget girl.
 I don’t have cabinets filled with assorted tools and utensils that seemed necessary, but later ended up unused, gathering dust.
 However, when I find something truly useful that simplifies a kitchen task, I’m all about it.

 I met my new friend, the strawberry huller, while teaching a cooking class at Williams-Sonoma when I needed to hull a bunch of berries quickly.
-The huller uses a tiny claw-like edge to scoop out both the leaves and stems of fresh strawberries.
+It uses its tiny claw-like edge to scoop out both the leaves and stems of fresh strawberries, in case you’re wondering what it means to hull strawberries.
 It also cores tomatoes with ease.